-The minimum share capital is EUR 1,250,000.00 and was reached within six months of the formation of the Investment Company.
-The original capital of the Investment Company was EUR 31,000, divided into 310 no-par value shares.
+The minimum share capital amounts to EUR 1,250,000 and was reached within six months of the formation of the Investment Company.
+The original capital of the Investment Company was EUR 31,000, divided into 310 no-par-value shares.

-If the share capital falls below two-thirds of the minimum capital, the Board of Directors must request the dissolution of the Investment Company at the shareholders' meeting; the shareholders' meeting convenes with no obligation to attend and adopts resolutions by simple majority of the shares represented.
-The same shall apply if the share capital falls below one quarter of the minimum capital, in which case the liquidation of the Investment Company may be effected by a quarter of the shares represented at the shareholders' meeting.
+If the share capital falls below two-thirds of the minimum capital, the Board of Directors must request the liquidation of the Investment Company at the shareholders' meeting; the shareholders' meeting convenes with no obligation to attend and adopts resolutions by a simple majority of the votes cast in person or by proxy at the shareholders' meeting.
+The same shall apply if the share capital falls below 25% of the minimum capital, in which case the liquidation of the Investment Company may be effected by 25% of the shares represented at the shareholders' meeting.